List of Garfield characters: Herman Post

 Jon Arbuckle's mailman is a character seen in the first four seasons of Garfield and Friends.
 In "The Mail Animal", he is fired because his boss, the postmaster, perceives him as being weak-willed.
 However, Garfield treats the postmaster even worse, resulting in the postmaster begging Post to return to work.

 In The Garfield Show episode "Mailman Blues", he goes on vacation to Hawaii.
 Before Post goes on vacation, he warns his replacement, Stu, about Garfield, describing him as a "monster".
 While Herman Post is on his vacation, Garfield torments Stu.
 However, Stu quits, and Herman returns early only after receiving a raise.
 He reveals that this has happened every year for 13 years.

-In Garfield and Friends, the mailman is voiced by Gregg Berger.
+In Garfield and Friends and The Garfield Show, the mailman is voiced by Gregg Berger.